 Sporanox Oral Solution

-Life-threatening cardiac dysrhythmias and/or sudden death have occurred in patients using cisapride, pimozide, methadone, levacetylmethadol (levomethadyl), or quinidine concomitantly with SPORANOX®and/or other CYP3A4 inhibitors.
+Life-threatening cardiac dysrhythmias and/or sudden death have occurred in patients using drugs such as cisapride, pimozide, methadone, or quinidine concomitantly with SPORANOX® and/or other CYP3A4 inhibitors.
 Concomitant administration of these drugs with SPORANOX® is contraindicated.
-(See BOX WARNING, CONTRAINDICATIONS, and PRECAUTIONS: DRUG INTERACTIONS.)
+(See BOXED WARNING, CONTRAINDICATIONS, and PRECAUTIONS: DRUG INTERACTIONS.)

 Itraconazole has been shown to have a negative inotropic effect.
 When itraconazole was administered intravenously to anesthetized dogs, a dose-related negative inotropic effect was documented.
 In a healthy volunteer study of itraconazole intravenous infusion, transient, asymptomatic decreases in left ventricular ejection fraction were observed using gated SPECT imaging; these resolved before the next infusion, 12 hours later.